 Baron Armah-Kwantreng has been with Epsom Hospital Radio since October 2019.

-You can listen to Baron every Wednesday from 8 - 10pm.
+You can listen to The Hub show with Baron every Friday from 10 - 12am.

 What's your favourite genre of music?